wesreisz/script-tmc-attach/README.md

 does require you to have a kubeconfig for the cluster you want to attach.

 Build the docker container.
-This docker container containers kubectl and the tmc cli that will be used to attach the cluster.
+This docker container containerizes kubectl and the tmc cli that will be used to attach the cluster.
 ```
 cd ./scripts